YvCodeHong/bowling-challenge/README.md

 Bowling Challenge
 =================

+## Summary

+This is an app that allows users to view the latest scores on the bowling scoreboard.

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own